koliseoapi/help/content/events/ticket-types.md

 To select the dates in which this ticket type will be available, select the **Limited availability** checkbox and enter a date interval.
 You can leave the start or end date empty.

-To make this ticket type visible even when not available, select **Limit visibility** and change the value in the **Type** drop-down to either "Only when the ticket type is available" or "Between specified dates" to specify your own date interval.
+To make this ticket type visible even when not available, select **Limit visibility** and change the value in the **Type** drop-down to either "Only when the ticket type is available" or "Between specified dates" to specify a date interval.

 <aside class="note">
 Limited availability and limited visibility can be combined to hide or make visible your future ticket sale dates.